vikxoxo/sensor_ref1/README.md

 10. Majority Voting Ensemble Machine

 ### Neural Network Based Classifier
 I also created a 4 layered neural network architecture with 2 hidden layers for classification.
-I used the same network for both the binary and multi-class classification purposes.
+The same network was used for both the binary and multi-class classification purposes.